JonKing93/DASH/doc_source/sphinx/resources/Tutorial/stateVector/indices.rst

     Figure 8: Mean indices (blue numbers) are applied as offsets to the reference index.
 The state vector variable will implement a mean over the selected data elements (data elements in blue boxes).

-As with sequence indices, mean indices do not need to be evenly spaced or sorted.
+As with sequence indices, mean/total indices do not need to be evenly spaced or sorted.
 They may contain negative values and do not need to contain zero.
-Note that if the mean indices do not contain zero, then the variable will not contain data from the reference point itself.
-It will only contain data from the indicated mean elements.
+Note that if the mean/total indices do not contain zero, then the variable will not contain data from the reference point itself.
+It will only contain data from the indicated mean/total elements.

 .. note::
     The ``stateVector`` class will only select ensemble members that allow for complete means.
 The class will discard any ensemble members in which a mean requires data outside of the associated gridfile.

-Combining sequences and means
+Combining sequences and means/totals
 -----------------------------
-In some cases, you may want a state vector to implement a sequence of means.
-For example, a series of seasonal means within a year, or a series of decadal means following a climate event.
-When this occurs, you will need to use both sequence indices and mean indices.
+In some cases, you may want a state vector to implement a sequence of means/totals.
+For example, a series of seasonal means/totals within a year, or a series of decadal means/totals following a climate event.
+When this occurs, you will need to use both sequence indices and mean/total indices.
 When you provide both sets of indices, ``stateVector`` uses the following procedure to build an ensemble member:

 1. Locate the ensemble member's reference point
 2. Apply sequence index offset to locate the sequence elements
-3. Apply mean indices to each individual sequence element
+3. Apply mean/total indices to each individual sequence element

 The procedure is summarized in the following figure: